Loading...

 Privacy Notice – Executive Summary

-This privacy notice explains what information we gather about you, what we use it for, and who we share it with (the “Privacy Notice”).
-It also explains the lawful bases for processing, how long your data is retained, the safeguards applied to cross-border transfers, and your rights under applicable data protection laws.
+This Privacy Notice explains what information we gather about you, what we use it for, and who we share it with (the “Privacy Notice”).
+It also explains the lawful bases for processing, how long your data is retained, the safeguards applied to cross-border transfers, and your rights under applicable Data Protection Legislation.
 In addition, it sets out your rights and who you can contact for more information or queries.

 Information About You that We Process